-When you begin to learn coffee, the first thing you pick up is that every step in the process, even the smallest ones, are incredibly important.
+When you begin to learn about coffee, the first thing you pick up is that every step in the process, even the smallest ones, are incredibly important.
 One wrong move or technique in the grinding process is going to affect how well you can evenly tamp the shot, a bad tamp will affect how the shot pours, how the shot pours is going to affect the taste, etc. you get the point.

 One of these small steps that have a big impact on the overall coffee making process, is tapping the side of your portafilter when tamping.
 This technique has been taught in workshops, coffee shops & courses up until recently in the past few years when people started realising that it wasn’t a great thing to do.
 Some baristas today are still doing this technique – unknowingly preventing themselves from getting brilliant shots consistently.